Johnny Gaudreau: International play

 In 2013, Gaudreau was selected to represent the United States in the 2013 World Junior Ice Hockey Championships.
-He led the entire tournament with seven goals and tied for the team lead with nine points, as the U.S. won the gold medal.
+He led the tournament with seven goals and tied for the team lead with nine points as the U.S. won the gold medal.
 Highlighted by a hat-trick in the quarter-finals against the Czech Republic and another two goals against Canada in the semi-finals, he was named to the tournament All-Star Team.

 In 2014, Gaudreau was named to the senior United States team that played in the 2014 IIHF World Championship in Minsk, Belarus.
 He scored his first international goal as a professional in a pre-tournament game against Germany, scoring the second goal in a 3–1 victory.
 He scored in the first official game of the tournament, the third goal in a 5–1 victory over hosts Belarus.
-Although the U.S. bowed out of the tournament in a quarter-finals loss to the Czech Republic, Gaudreau finished the tournament tenth in scoring, with two goals and eight assists for ten points, including a four-point performance in a 5–4 win over Germany.
+Although the U.S. bowed out of the tournament in a quarter-final loss to the Czech Republic, Gaudreau finished the tournament tenth in scoring, with two goals and eight assists for ten points, including a four-point performance in a 5–4 win over Germany.

-In 2016, Gaudreau joined Team North America for play at the 2016 World Cup of Hockey, playing alongside other NHL stars from both the United States and Canada who were 23 years old and under at the time.
-He scored four points in three games, two goals and two assists.
+In 2016, Gaudreau joined Team North America to play at the 2016 World Cup of Hockey, playing alongside other NHL stars from both the United States and Canada who were 23 years old and under at the time.
+He scored four points in three games, two goals, and two assists.

-In 2018, Gaudreau was named to the American squad to compete at the 2018 IIHF World Championship.
+In 2018, Gaudreau was named to the American roster to compete at the 2018 IIHF World Championship.
 He scored one goal and eight assists during the tournament en route to a bronze medal for the U.S.

 On April 19, 2019, Gaudreau was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Košice, Slovakia.
+He recorded only one goal and one assist over the U.S.' six games, with the team finishing seventh in the tournament following a quarterfinals loss to Russia.

+After several years away from international play, Gaudreau was named to the U.S.' roster for the 2024 IIHF World Championship in Prague and Ostrava, Czechia.
+He scored three goals and eight assists during the tournament, but the United States once again failed to medal, finishing in fifth after a quarterfinals loss to the host Czechs.